HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: HyMap: Hypotheses Elicitation using Cognitive Maps for Early-Stage Software Startups

 \subsection{A visual language to represent startup founder cognitive maps}

-To depict the cognitive map, we developed a visual language consisted of the following elements:
+To depict the cognitive map that supports the elicitation process, we developed a visual language adapting the cognitive mapping symbols described in Section~\ref{ssec:cognitive_mapping} to differentiate the concepts represented.
+It consisted of the following elements:

-\begin{itemize} \item Circles represent the customer segments. \item An ellipsis box is used to denote the proposed solution. \item Dotted-line boxes portray the software features. \item Boxes represent concepts, either physical or abstract elements, and are filled with nouns. \item Arrows connect elements and represent relationships among them.
-They represent three types of relationships: offering, influence, and perception, that are defined by the types of the elements connected.
-The first connect solution and features.
-Influence arrows are similar to those in cognitive maps, as mentioned before, and should be labeled with one sign: `+', `- ', `/o/' to denote its type.
-Perception arrows are those that connect the customers with their problems. \end{itemize}
+\begin{itemize} \item Circles represent customer segments. \item An ellipsis is used to denote the proposed solution. \item Dotted-line boxes portray the software features. \item Solid-line boxes represent concepts, either physical or abstract, and are filled with nouns. \item Arrows connect boxes or circles to boxes and represent relationships among them.
+There are three types of relationships: offering, influence, and perception, that are defined by the types of the shapes connected.
+Offering arrows connect the solution and its features to represent that the product offers those functionalities.
+Influence arrows are similar to those in conventional cognitive maps, as mentioned in Section~\ref{ssec:cognitive_mapping}, and represent that one concept influence the intensity of the other.
+They should be labeled with one sign: `+', `- ', `/o/' to denote its type: respectively, if one concept increases the other, decreases, or does not influence.
+Perception arrows are those that connect the customers with their problems and represent that customers perceive those concepts as issues. \end{itemize}

-There are no restrictions on the number of inbound or outbound arrows from boxes, but it is expected that they represent an acyclical graph.
+There are no restrictions on the number of inbound or outbound arrows from boxes, but they must represent an acyclical graph.
 Such a pattern for the construction leads to layers of elements in the map, as shown in Fig.~\ref{fig:hymap}.
 In the Product layer, we represent the product.
 In the Features layer, we represent the features the founders expect for the product.
 In the Problems layers, one or more layers of elements represent the aspects founders think the product features will solve.
 Finally, in the Customer layer, we represent the expected customers and users for the product.